 Laura Wetzel worked as an intern at Los Alamos National Lab in Los Alamos, New Mexico, in the Shock and Detonation group.
 She built and programmed a white-light spectral-interferometer in order to calibrate spectrometers for an ultrafast dynamic ellipsometry experiment.
 She also modified a computer program which simulates a laser-shocked thin film of liquid, to account for possible volume-changing chemical reactions which could occur behind the shock front in the film.

 Sean McKenna was one of a dozen students selected for the Space Astronomy Summer Program at the Space Telescope Science Institute (STScI) in Baltimore, Maryland.
 The Space Telescope Science Institute is the scientific operations center for the Hubble Space Telescope and for the future James Webb Space Telescope.
 During the summer program, students work individually with STScI researchers and staff on research projects that might include data reduction and interpretation, software development, scientific writing, and preparing data for public releases.
-Sean is currently pursuing a Ph.D. in Computing: Graphics and Visualization at the University of Utah.
+Sean received a Ph.D. in Computing: Graphics and Visualization at the University of Utah in 2017.

 Joey Hambleton participated in the NSF-REU research program in the Department of Physics and Astronomy at Oklahoma University.
 He analyzed data taken from the Fermilab high energy particle collider.
 Joey received a Master’s in Electrical and Electronic Engineering at Wichita State University and is working as an Electrical Engineer at Textron Aviation.

 Suzannah Wood earned a Cornell Fellowship to study with Joyce Guzik '82 at Los Alamos National Laboratory.
 Suzannah will work on modeling the interior of the Sun, including the effects of early mass loss and electron screening.
-Suzannah is pursuing a Ph.D. in Solid State Chemistry at the University of Oregon.
+Suzannah received a Ph.D. in Solid State Chemistry at the University of Oregon in 2017.